List of Spartacus (TV series) characters: Lucretia

 Batiatus' wife.
 She acts as a willing partner in order to advance Batiatus' goals and uses deception and blackmail to further his aims.

-In Gods of the Arena, she poisons Batiatus' father to stop him disowning his son, framing Tullius for the deed.
+In Gods of the Arena, Lucretia poisons Batiatus' father to stop him disowning his son, framing Tullius for the deed.
 Despite her loyalty to her husband, she regularly has sex with Crixus.
 Originally, she did this reluctantly in order to give Batiatus a child, but later she started to enjoy this.
-She jealously resents any other attention to Crixus and when Ilithyia requests a private session with him, she becomes enraged and tricks Ilithyia into laying with Spartacus and reveals the event to Licinia.
-She eventually falls pregnant and assumes the child is Crixus'.
-She is furious when she realizes Crixus is in love with her body slave Naevia.
+She jealously resents any other attention to Crixus and when Ilithyia requests a private session with him, she becomes enraged and tricks Ilithyia into lying with Spartacus and reveals the event to Licinia.
+She eventually falls pregnant and assumes that the child is Crixus'.
+She is furious when she realizes that Crixus is in love with her body slave, Naevia.
 She has Naevia sold and convinces Batiatus to poison Crixus' food so he will be unable to defeat Spartacus in an exhibition match.
-When the rebels take control of the villa, she is critically wounded by an angered Crixus, doing so to prevent her from bearing his child and out of revenge for her treatment of Naevia and himself.
-She returns in season 2, where she is discovered by Glaber when he takes up residence in the former house of Batiatus.
+When the rebels take control of the villa.
+She is critically wounded by an angered Crixus, doing so to prevent her from bearing his child and out of revenge for her treatment of Naevia and himself.

+In Vengeance, Lucretia is discovered by Glaber when he takes up residence in the former house of Batiatus.
 Being the only survivor of Spartacus's massacre, she becomes viewed as an oracle by the people.
-She was found and cleaned up by Ashur after the massacre, and at first trusts him because of this.
-He later turns on her because he had disobeyed to her orders and she tries to command him and begins to rape her.
+After the massacre and Quintus' death, Lucretia lost her sanity.
+She was found and cleaned up by Ashur, and initially trusts him because of this.
+But he later turns on her because he had realized that Lucretia does not truly see him as her equal or partner-in-crime, but as an expendable pawn and begins to rape her, forcing her to become his slave and unwilling lover.
 Ashur also plans for Lucretia to become his wife after Glaber sets him free.
-Despite their previous animosity, she and Ilithyia slowly rekindle their friendship.
-However, in the season 2 finale, Lucretia turns on Ilithyia and kills her servants as she prepares to give birth to her child.
+Despite their previous animosity, she and Ilithyia apparently slowly rekindle their friendship.

+But in the season 2 finale, Lucretia is revealed to actually hold a grudge against Ilithyia for her role in the death of Lucretia's husband, Quintus, Lucretia's fall from grace, as well as becoming a victim of Ashur's rapes, as Ilithyia prepares to give birth to her child, she takes his vengeance on Ilithyia and kills her servants.
 Once the child is born, Lucretia claims it as her and Quintus' son.
-No longer having the will to live since Batiatus's death, Ashur's rapes and wanting to give Quintus, who dreamed of becoming a father, a child at all costs, She then commits suicide by falling off a cliff, taking the baby with her.
+No longer having the will to live since being repeatedly raped by Ashur, following Batiatus' death and wanting to give Quintus, who dreamed of becoming a father, a child at all costs, she then commits suicide by falling off a cliff, taking the baby with her.